The goal of learningtower

 #> @Manual{,

-#> author = {Kevin Wang and Paul Yacobellis and Erika Siregar and Sarah Romanes and Kim Fitter and Giulio {Valentino Dalla Riva} and Dianne Cook and Nick Tierney and Priya Dingorkar},
+#> author = {Kevin Wang and Paul Yacobellis and Erika Siregar and Sarah Romanes and Kim Fitter and Giulio Valentino {Dalla Riva} and Dianne Cook and Nick Tierney and Priya Dingorkar and Shabarish {Sai Subramanian} and Guan Ru Chen},

 #> }